Sapphire Beach

 Sapphire Beach features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.1% of all households, including 32.9% couples with children, 38.2% couples without children, and 6.7% single parent families.
-Non-family households make up the remaining 21.9%, consisting of lone person households at 20.1% and group households comprising 1.6%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 21.9%, with lone person households at 20.1% and group households comprising 1.6%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households